imazen/resizer/Plugins/S3Reader2/readme.md

 ### Features

-* Fast - no unnecessary http requests.
+* Fast - no unnecessary http requests
 * Offers mode for checking for newer files on a configured interval (useful when combined with disk caching)
 * Works great with the DiskCache and CloudFront caching plugins
 * Has an optional ssl mode
-* Can be configured to access private bucket files with an access key.
+* Can be configured to access private bucket files with an access key

 ## Installation

 Either run `Install-Package ImageResizer.Plugins.S3Reader2` in the NuGet package manager, or:

-1. Add ImageResizer.Plugins.S3Reader2.dll to your project
+1. Add ImageResizer.Plugins.S3Reader2.dll to your project.
 2. Add `<add name="S3Reader2" buckets="my-bucket-1,my-bucket-2,my-bucket-3" />` inside `<plugins></plugins>` in Web.config.